Best upcoming phones of 2014

 Samsung Galaxy Note 4

-Absolutely nothing is known about the Nexus 6 yet, except that it probably won't be called the Nexus 6.
+Nothing is known about the Nexus 6 yet, except that it probably won't be called the Nexus 6.
 Google clearly can't keep going with the same naming scheme or next year we'll have a Nexus 7 flagship phone, which is already the name of the Nexus-branded 7-inch tablet.
-However, the rumor mill seems to have settled on the number "6" for the time being and we don't have any better suggestions.
+Even so, the rumor-mill seems to have settled on the number "6" for the time being for want of a better moniker.

 So what can possibly be exciting about this phone if we don't even have any clues?
 Simple: Android L.